 Can guinea pigs eat nuts?
-Guinea pigs can’t eat nuts because they contain large amounts of fats, among other harmful nutrients that are bad for them.
-Guinea pigs don’t benefit at all from fatty snacks.
+Guinea pigs can’t eat nuts because they contain large amounts of fats.
+They don’t benefit at all from fatty snacks.
 Their digestive system is too fragile to digest salty, caloric foods like snacks, fatty foods, and sugars.
 So, tasty and calorie-dense foods like nuts are a big no for the guinea pigs!

 Nutrition Facts of Nuts